 Jen, you’re speaking my language.
 You know how I love jeans, and nothing is as easy to pair with jeans as a t-shirt.
 But of course, jeans and t-shirts can look really sloppy if not done correctly, so here are my best tips.

-How to Rock the Jeans and T-Shirt
+How to Wear Jeans and a T-Shirt

 1. Have a great pair of jeans.